Why Tchaikovsky’s Piano Concerto is played at the Winter Olympics instead of the Russian National Anthem

-The nation of Russia is officially banned from the Olympics.
+The nation of Russia is officially banned from the Summer and Winter Olympics, and Paralympics.
 So, Russian athletes are hearing Tchaikovsky’s piano concerto when they win.

-In 2019, Russia was banned by the World Anti-Doping Agency from all international sporting competitions, including the Olympics.
-The ban lasts four years and will remain in place throughout the 2022 Winter Olympics in Beijing.
+In 2019, Russia was banned by the World Anti-Doping Agency for four years from all international sporting competitions, including the Olympics.

-After the ban, and so as not to punish individuals, the International Olympic Committee is allowing the Russian athletes to take part in Tokyo in a different way.
-Together they compete under the banner of the ‘Russian Olympic Committee’.
+After the ban, and so as not to punish individuals, the International Olympic Committee has been allowing the Russian athletes to take part in a different way.
+Together, as they did for Tokyo 2020, they compete under the banner of the ‘Russian Olympic Committee’.

 Though athletes still wear the Russian colours of white, blue and red, they are prohibited from other displays of national representation.
 And this includes Russia’s national anthem, ‘Rossiya – svyashchennaya nasha derzhava’.